Hsipaw: History

 The dynasty of On Baung was maintained, paying tribute to the successive Burmese dynasties: Toungoo dynasty (1535-1752) then Konbaung dynasty (1752-1885).
 In 1714, its capital was transferred to Hsipaw.
 Sao Kya Tung was his Saopha for the King of Burma Mindon Min, as a reward for his help against Pagan Min.

 In February 2021, the Tatmadaw attacked the Restoration Council of Shan State’s camps in Hsipaw Township, breaking the Nationwide Ceasefire Agreement (NCA) according to the RCSS.

+In May 2024, the Ta'ang National Liberation Army launched an offensive on the town during Operation 1027.

+It has now been recaptured by the Tatmadaw on Oct 16th 2025.

 Shan Saopha

-Hsipaw State was perhaps one of the most well known and powerful saopha Shan States.
+Hsipaw State was one of the most well known and powerful saopha Shan States.
 According to the biography of Sao Nang Hearn Hkam (the chief wife, Madhidevi of Sao Shwe Thaik, the first president of Myanmar and another saopha of Hsenwi), Hsipaw, along with Kengtung and Yawnghwe were the wealthiest and most powerful saopha states in Shan State.

 The Saophas played fluctuating roles in regional Shan and national Burmese politics from the 11th century all the way until the 1962 military coup by General Ne Win.

 Hsipaw is famous for the Bowgoy Pagoda, situated in Bowgoy Village about 6 mi away from Hsipaw.